emissions-api/emissions-api.github.com/example.md

 Plotting a Country's Daily Average CO-Values
 ============================================

-> Note that the API is still **alpha**.
-> It is not yet stable and may change at any time without prior notice.
-> This guide should follow the latest state of the API.

 In this example, we will be using the
 [Average API](https://demo.emissions-api.org/ui/#/default/emissionsapi.web.get_average)
 to request data for a given country,